Leading by example

 After more than a decade working in marketing roles for small businesses, Jenaia Clarke (Ngati Tūwharetōa) was motivated to take on a Bachelor of Business (Marketing) with Open Polytechnic so she could back up her practical experience with a formal qualification and take her career to the next level.

-Jenaia first started studying for a Bachelor of Business in 2001, and after taking time off a few years later to have her son, picked it up again recently – all while juggling full-time work and family life.
+Jenaia first started studying for a Bachelor of Business in 2001, and after taking time off a few years later to have her son, picked it up again in 2021 – all while juggling full-time work and family life.

 During her time working in various marketing roles for small businesses and later corporates in the funds management industry, Jenaia says while she had the experience, she knew she would feel more confident in her career if she had the theory and qualifications to back it up.